-11 See Andrew Turton (1989a) "Thailand: Agrarian Bases of State Power," p.
-53-69, "Local perpetuates its influence and neo-liberalist economic practices into the locals is through "coercion".
+Turton (1989b:87-88) and Hirsch (1990:216) write that modernity, which interferes with the pattern of life and the community's modes of economy, does not entirely separate modernity vis à vis the community.
+The manner in which state-led modernity perpetuates its influence and neo-liberalist economic practices into the locals is through "coercion".
 This will be elaborated later on with the inevitable materialization of Thai society as seen through the characters in the village community and with my focus on a female character in Khru Somsri.
 In fact, the state-led discourse of development that upholds modernity during the eighties collaborates with the locals on certain conditions.
-Those are the hierarchical position and connections and, importantly, gender relations.
-The former hierarchized relation between the state and village people in higher positions (or closer connection with the state), represents what Hirsch (1990:201) terms as "patron clientage", 12 or to use Turton's (1989a:63) term, "tripod structure".
-13 Thus, state-led development collaborated (in a complicit manner) with the selected few in the community, which led to an emergence of participation.
+Those are the hierarchical position and connections and, most importantly, gender relations.
+The former hierarchized relation between the state and village people in higher positions (or closer connection with the state), represents what Hirsch (1990:201) terms as "patron clientage"11 or to use Turton's (1989a:63) term, "tripod structure".12 Thus, state-led development collaborated (in a complicit manner) with the selected few in the community, which led to an emergence of participation.

 The hierarchical structure that upholds the power of locals-the selected few-created what Sungsri (2004:284) terms "local gangsters".
-Reynolds (2009:30) writes that the community itself already ratified the "aspect [of] community [as] inclusive/exclusive fencing off outsiders by community members and the feeling of 'us' versus 'them'".
+Reynolds (2009:30) writes that the community itself already ratified the "aspect [of] community [as] an inclusive/exclusive fencing off outsiders by community members and the feeling of 'us' versus 'them'".
 It is clear now that kan phatthana's policy was embedded in modernity and that market-driven values seeped into the community.
 The community found a way to adapt or reject the Others' values completely.
 Either way, modernity made its way into the country regardless of the result.
-Walker (2009a:18) sums up brilliantly that, the "modern Tai community' is a deliberate attempt to subvert the assumption that modernity is opposed to community.
+Walker (2009a:18) sums up brilliantly that, the "'modern Tai community' is a deliberate attempt to subvert the assumption that modernity is opposed to community.
 [But the] community is being creatively reworked in modern political and economic contexts".